What must I do or believe to have everlasting life?

 So what does it take to enter Heaven?

-As the saying goes, the answer is both bad news and good news.
 In the Bible, God tells us that His standard for allowing us to join Him in Heaven requires perfection.
-However, the Bible also tells us that no man or woman can meet that standard:
+However, the Bible also tells us that no person can meet that standard:

 Rom.
 3:23 for all have sinned and fall short of the glory of God